Xilinx/PYNQ/docs/source/6_overlays.rst

 Base Overlay
 ===================

-The base overlay is the default overlay included with the PYNQ-Z1 image, and is automatically loaded when the system boots.
+The base overlay is the default overlay included with the PYNQ-Z1 image, and is automatically loaded into the Programmable Logic when the system boots.

-This overlay includes the follwoing hardware:
+This overlay includes the following hardware:

 * HDMI In
 * HDMI Out
 * Mic in